BY LAWS OF CONGREGATION BETH ISRAEL OF SAN DIEGO

-(c) If the request for a Special Meeting is received by the President or Executive Director at least twenty (20) days prior to a previously noticed Special or Annual meeting, the meetings shall be combined and a supplemental notice shall be mailed to all members at least seven (7) days prior to the combined meeting.
+(c) If the request for a Special Meeting is received by the President or Executive Director at least twenty (20) days prior to a previously noticed Special or Annual meeting, the meetings shall be combined and a supplemental notice shall be mailed or electronically transmitted to all members at least seven (7) days prior to the combined meeting.
 That supplemental notice shall specify at least the additional business to be conducted.

 (d) Only members in good standing may vote or speak (subject to reasonable regulations established by the President) at Annual and Special Meetings.

 (e) Annual and special meetings may be held in person, or by means of electronic video screen communication or other electronic transmission if authorized by the Board of Directors.
 In the event that such meeting is held virtually, the Executive Director will implement reasonable measures for the verification of members’ identities and establish a reasonable opportunity for members to participate in the meeting and vote on matters submitted to members.
 A record of that vote or action will be maintained.
 Alternatively, such meetings may be held in any other manner consistent with Corporations Code Section 9411.

 Section 5.
 Meeting Agenda and Notices